KingOfRlyeh/BlackJackStochasticStrategies/README.md

 ---
 - I think perhaps my matrix strategy isn't optimized for the settings of the game right now!
 Perhaps I need a way to produce the betting table generatively.
 - I need to research other card counting strategies

+I probably won't develop this anymore.
+It was just a fun little project.